-The Garden Bridge has been dubbed a failed vanity project, pushed by the former Mayor of London, Boris Johnson.
+The Garden Bridge has been dubbed a failed vanity project, pushed by Boris Johnson when her was the Mayor of London.
 The project cost £53m in total, despite never actually being built.
 According to a report, the bridge was over-optimistic both in terms of the fundraising possible and the final cost.
 This led to a shortfall which could never be overcome, despite surveying work on the riverbed already getting underway.

 Ambition is a powerful thing, but it needs to be grounded in reality, particularly when relying on fundraising to get projects off the ground.
 In retrospect, it would have been wise to establish if the project was feasible before spending £161,000 for a website.